Generic Name: argatroban (ar-GAT-roe-ban)

 - Lab tests, including blood cell counts, blood pressure, or blood clotting tests, may be performed while you use argatroban.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using argatroban while you are pregnant.
-It is not known if argatroban is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking argatroban.

 Possible side effects of argatroban: